immibis/PistonEverything/README.md

 **Minecraft coremod that enables vanilla pistons to push additional blocks**

 (c) Cheeseum 2014
-*Released under the terms of the LGPL v3, see COPYING files for details.*
+*Released under the terms of the GNU LGPL v3, see LICENSE and COPYING files for details.*

 ## General
 What this mod intends to do: